 Many of the people we work with actually manage multiple Facebook nonprofit pages.
-That made for a lot of time-consuming juggling back and forth to see progress and results between account...
+That made for a lot of time-consuming juggling back and forth to see progress and results between accounts...
 Until now!

 We heard you, and we have something to help.
 Now the ActionSprout tool lets you view metrics for all of your pages on the same screen!